National Premier Leagues WA Women: Relocations, mergers and name changes

-Perth Redstar came into existence from a merger between the Women's only Northern Redbacks SC and ECU Joondalup, prior to this Northern Redbacks had been subject to a number of name changes.
+Perth Redstar came into existence from a merger between ECU Joondalup and the Women's only club Northern Redbacks SC, prior to this Northern Redbacks had been subject to a number of name changes.
 Initially as Morley Windmills the club won two titles in 1991 and 1992 before becoming Stirling Vasto and winning two titles in 1994 and 1995, the club then changed name to Stirling Reds winning 3 titles in 1996, 1998 and 1999.
 After a merger with Sorrento the club became Northern Redbacks which it remained before playing its final game under that name when it won the 2022 NPLW Night Series Final.